En kvinde og en mand cykler på en cykelsti langs vandet i solskinsvejr. I baggrunden er den gamle lillebæltsbro.

 Photo: Jonas Legarth

-Whether you are in search of a shortcut og a cultural detour, there are lots of interesting options in continuation of the Baltic Sea Cycle Route.
+Whether you're looking for a shortcut or a cultural detour, there are lots of interesting options in continuation or close to the Baltic Sea Cycle Route.

 Ærø